 4th - 5th Grade

-Elementary students examine the regions of New Jersey and the United States and investigate geography, history, economics and culture.
+Elementary students examine the regions of New Jersey and the United States by investigating geography, history, economics and culture.
 Students gain knowledge that culture, both past and present, is influenced by many factors including geography and natural resources.
 Students are introduced to the foundation of government and civics.
-They learn to be productive citizens by identifying the basic skills of conflict resolution which are necessary for solving and resolving daily conflicts.
+They learn to be productive citizens by identifying the basic skills of conflict resolution, which are necessary for solving and resolving daily conflicts.

 6th - 8th Grade